General

 Workers’ compensation insurance is essential coverage for any business that employs employees.
-Without it, you risk losing workers’ compensation benefits to injuries and illnesses that a worker may suffer on the job.
+Without it, you risk exposing your business to significant financial liability when workers suffer injuries and illnesses on the job.
 Workers’ compensation insurance protects your company from significant losses and protects your employees from potentially serious financial consequences.
+According to the National Academy of Social Insurance (NASI), employers paid over $100 billion in workers’ compensation costs in a recent reporting year, underscoring just how significant this coverage is.
 The unfortunate truth is that many companies fail to carry workers’ compensation coverage because they don’t realize how much it costs or how essential it is for their business.
-Fortunately, with a basic understanding of what types of coverage and some key points to keep in mind, you can get workers’ compensation insurance at an affordable rate.
+Fortunately, with a basic understanding of what types of coverage exist and some key points to keep in mind, you can get workers’ compensation insurance at an affordable rate.

 What is Workers’ Compensation Insurance?

 Workers’ compensation protects employers from financial losses due to employee injuries.
-This type of coverage is regulated by state laws and is designed to cover a certain percentage of an employee’s salary for some time.
+This type of coverage is regulated by state laws — administered through agencies like your state’s Department of Labor or Workers’ Compensation Board — and is designed to cover a certain percentage of an employee’s salary for some time.
 After an employee suffers an injury, the employee’s wages are covered by the insurance company for a set period.
 The employee can file a claim with the insurance company to receive financial compensation for lost income.
 If you operate a business in one of the states with workers’ compensation laws, you need to have this type of insurance.
+According to the Insurance Information Institute (III), workers’ compensation is a no-fault system, meaning benefits are paid regardless of who caused the injury.
 But there are many exceptions to the list of covered injuries and illnesses.
 Workers’ compensation laws do not cover pregnancy, cancer, autism, epilepsy, rashes, and headaches unless a job injury causes them.

 When Should You Get Workers’ Compensation Insurance?